coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 --------------------------------

-The ``rocq compile`` (equivalently, `rocq c`) command compiles a Coq proof script file with a ".v" suffix to create a compiled file with a ".vo" suffix.
+The ``rocq compile`` (equivalently, `rocq c`) command compiles a Rocq proof script file with a ".v" suffix to create a compiled file with a ".vo" suffix.
 (See :ref:`compiled-files`.)
-The last component of the filename must be a valid Coq identifier as described in :ref:`lexical-conventions`; it should contain only letters, digits or underscores (_) with a ".v" suffix on the final component.
+The last component of the filename must be a valid Rocq identifier as described in :ref:`lexical-conventions`; it should contain only letters, digits or underscores (_) with a ".v" suffix on the final component.
 For example ``/bar/foo/toto.v`` is valid, but ``/bar/foo/to-to.v`` is not.